Permitting/911 Addressing/Garbage Pickup

 The permitting office issues Building permits only.
-Any construction project over 120 square feet in size must be permitted.
+Any construction project over 150 square feet in size must be permitted.
 If construction is begun or completed without a building permit, a permit must be purchased and the fee is doubled.
-The following are links to the permit fee schedule and the applications for permits.
 Contact the Permitting Office at (912) 496-3826 with any questions regarding this process.

 Building Permit Application